brunocam11/facerec/README.md

 # Face Recognition Service

-A distributed face recognition service with separate API and worker components.
+A production-ready, distributed face recognition service built on AWS, with separate API and worker components.
+This service is optimized for AWS infrastructure but designed with extensibility in mind.

+## Cloud Provider Support

+This service is currently optimized for AWS infrastructure.
+While the core face recognition logic is cloud-agnostic, the infrastructure and deployment are AWS-specific.
+We welcome contributions to support other cloud providers!

+### Why AWS?
+- Scalable infrastructure with ECS and EC2
+- Cost-effective with spot instances
+- Robust security features through IAM
+- Seamless integration with S3 and SQS
+- Production-ready deployment patterns

+### Future Plans
+We welcome contributions to support other cloud providers.
+If you're interested in adding support for another provider, please see our [Contributing Guide](CONTRIBUTING.md).

 ## Project Structure